rust-lang/book/src/ch05-01-defining-structs.md

 ### Creating Instances from Other Instances with Struct Update Syntax

-It’s often useful to create a new instance of a struct that includes most of the values from another instance, but changes some.
+It’s often useful to create a new instance of a struct that includes most of the values from another instance of the same type, but changes some.
 You can do this using _struct update syntax_.

 First, in Listing 5-6 we show how to create a new `User` instance in `user2` regularly, without the update syntax.
 We set a new value for `email` but